Healthcare Project Manager

 Colorado State University Global

 Colorado State University Global offers a fully online 120-credit bachelor of science in healthcare administration and management.
-Students in this program are taught essential foundational skills related to project management, including management and supervision, communication, decision-making, strategic planning, and operations finance.
-In-depth knowledge of risk management, healthcare laws and regulations, risk management, and ethics are also key cornerstone practices emphasized throughout the program curriculum.
+Students in this program are taught essential skills related to project management, including management and supervision, communication, decision-making, strategic planning, and operations finance.
+In-depth knowledge of risk management, healthcare laws and regulations, risk management, and ethics are key cornerstone practices emphasized throughout the program curriculum.

 With new courses beginning each month and accelerated completion options, Colorado State University Global offers students the opportunity to earn one or two degrees at a pace that works best for their schedule.